A Proof of the $(n,k,t)$-Conjectures: The Proof

 (see Figure \ref{Gdef}).
 Thus, $c(G')= c(H) + (r - c(H)) = r$.
 So, $G'$ is also a disjoint union of cliques and, by Observation \ref{indnumcomponents}, $\alpha(G')=r$.
 Each vertex in $V(G-S)$ must be adjacent to at least one vertex in $S$, else there is an independent set in $G$ with more than $r$ vertices.
 Also, by construction of $G'$, each vertex in $H$ has exactly $1$ edge to the vertices in $G'-H$.
-So,
+So, if $E(v,W)$ denotes the set of edges between $v$ and $W$, then